What you need to know about switching gas providers

 How?
 Did you know that gas providers change their pricing and plans all the time and often have ‘seasonal specials’ offering great discounts off their standard gas plans?
 So, if it has been a while since you signed up for your gas service, it is very likely there is a cheaper plan in the market than the one you’re on now.

 If your gas and electricity service is with the same supplier you could save by switching both services.
 Many energy providers offer discounts or special plans for ‘dual fuel’ customers.
-Mozo can help you to compare duel fuel options or if you want to look at single providers for your gas and your electricity supply, we can also help you to compare them separately.
+And if you need more information on switching providers, you can read more articles on Mozo to learn more about switching your energy provider or your electricity provider.

 If it has been a while since you changed your gas service you will most likely be on an open contract so there will not be a cost to change your gas provider.